/

 THE ALT-NET LANDSCAPE JUST SHIFTED

-This transaction is positioned as a major consolidation step, unlocking a massive £3.5 billion in international investment over the next 15 years.
-The goal?
-To create a sustainable, scaled fibre challenger to Openreach with a combined reach of 20 million premises between the new entity and Virgin Media O2.
+This proposed transaction is positioned as a major consolidation step, unlocking a projected £3.5 billion in international investment over the next 15 years.
+The goal is to create a sustainable, scaled fibre challenger to Openreach with a combined reach of 20 million premises between the new entity and Virgin Media O2, subject to regulatory approval.

 Visual representation of the nexfibre and Virgin Media O2 deal structure